maxpou-slides/vuejs-training/docs/part-2.md

 ![](../resources/components-presentation-like-feature.png)

-Create a like feature.
-When a user like an hostel, he can click to the heart.
+Create a *like* feature.
+When a user like an hostel, he can click to the heart icon.
 Then the `hostel-list-item` should raise an event to his parent.
-The parent component have to store the liked hostels
+The parent component have to store the liked hostels.

 **Tip!**: HTML template for like icon